wilfredinni/javascript-cheatsheet/docs/cheatsheet/control-flow.md

 }
 ```

-In this example, because `a` is indeed greater than 5, the message 'a is greater than 5' will be printed to the console.
+Because `a` is indeed greater than 5, the message 'a is greater than 5' will be printed to the console.

+### else if

-2. **else if**: This is used to specify a new condition to test if the first condition is false.
+This is used to specify a new condition to test if the first condition is false.

 ```javascript
 let a = 5;